Chappaqua Continuing Education

 Registration Form (Printable)

 ChatGPT and other generative AI tools are becoming household names.
 But what exactly are they, and what are they used for?
 Did you know these chatbots can create images from word prompts, write letters, explain complex topics, write jokes, and much more?
 How do you access and use these powerful tools?
 For many, AI can be intimidating.
-However, it can also be an extremely useful tool.
-This workshop is designed to be beginner-friendly and will cover how generative AI works and the basics of ChatGPT and other AI tools.
+However, it can also be extremely useful.
+This workshop is designed to be beginner-friendly and will cover how generative AI works, and the basics of ChatGPT and other AI tools.
 It will also provide practical examples of how you might use AI in your daily life.

-Tuesday • April 8 • 6:30-8pm • HGHS, L-216 • $30
+Monday • October 6 • 6:30-8pm • HGHS, L-216 • $30

-Tuesday • April 29 • 6:30-8pm • HGHS, L-216 • $30
+Monday • October 27 • 6:30-8pm • HGHS, L-216 • $30

 Online Registration